nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 TAB is a Command-line Interface (CLI) app, meaning that you tell TAB what to do using commands in the form of lines of text.

 If you can type fast, the CLI will enable you to accomplish your tasks much faster.
-For a new user, the commands will take some getting used to, compared to using forms and drop-down menus, but worry not as TAB has in-app help and suggestions to guide you along, and this guide will get you started and speeding through your administrative tasks in no time.
+For a new user, the commands will take some getting used to, compared to using forms and drop-down menus, but worry not as TAB has in-app help and suggestions to guide you along.
+Moreover, this guide will get you started and speeding through your administrative tasks in no time.

 --------------------------------------------------------------------------------------------------------------------